Optimal approximation using complex-valued neural networks: Postponed proofs for the approximation of Cᵏ -functions

-Changing the order of integration and derivative is possible, since we integrate on compact sets and only consider continuously differentiable functions.

-We have thus proven (\ref{to_prove}) using the principle of induction.
-The claim of the theorem then follows directly using the mean-value theorem for integrals and by the fact that all the simplices $\Sigma^{\pp_\ell}$ are compact and connected (in fact convex). \end{proof}

-\section{Prerequisites from Fourier Analysis}
+\subsection{Prerequisites from Fourier Analysis}

 This section is dedicated to reviewing some notations and results from Fourier Analysis.
-In the end, a quantitative result for the approximation of $C^k \left( [-1,1]^s; \RR\right)$-functions using linear combinations of multivariate Chebyshev polynomials is derived. \begin{definition} Let $s \in \NN$ and $k \in \NN_0$.
+In the end, a quantitative result for the approximation of $C^k \left( [-1,1]^s; \RR\right)$-functions using linear combinations of multivariate Chebyshev polynomials is derived; see \Cref{app: fourier_approx}.

+We start by recalling several notations and concepts from Fourier Analysis. \begin{definition} Let $s \in \NN$ and $k \in \NN_0$.
 We define